 In traditional solutions we were often used to complete autonomy in code management and patch installation, but this is completely different in the case of cloud solutions.
 In the case of Dynamics 365 Finance and Operations, application lifecycle management is only possible using the LCS (Lifecycle services) collaboration portal, which in the case of cloud solutions means that applying updates to the production environment is performed by Microsoft as part of their regular services.
 Both the client and the implementer can only access the system using the user interface.
 Whereas we used to be able to easily access data, install patches, and perform quick ad-hoc actions, this possibility is now completely disabled.
 There is now a procedure that precisely prescribes the steps to install a new package in production, e.g. a prerequisite is testing in a sandbox environment.

-More than ever, testing backed by automated tests has now become especially important, as we can’t afford the system to fail due to poor testing.
+More than ever, testing backed by automated tests has now become particularly important, as we can’t afford to have system failures due to poor testing.

 Updates include the continuous addition of features and functionality.
 For Dynamics 365 for Finance and Supply Chain, the client has 8 updates per year and must accept at least 2 per year, which in practice can mean skipping 3 consecutive updates.
 In addition, critical fixes are always available for the previous release (i.e., if the current release is 10.0.6, then critical fixes for release 10.0.5 are provided).